lopossumi/Rust-Vectors/README.md

 * How to define ~~classes~~ *structs* and instantiate them
 * How to separate the project into multiple files
 * How to overload operators
-* How to write simple tests
+* How to write unit tests.

 > 💡 Note: In this chapter *vector* refers to our 3-dimensional struct (```Vec3```).
 If you want to study re-sizable arrays (```Vec```), refer to e.g. [Rust by Example](https://doc.rust-lang.org/stable/rust-by-example/std/vec.html) instead.